awsdocs/amazon-ec2-user-guide/doc_source/hibernating-prerequisites.md

 ## Purchasing options<a name="hibernation-prereqs-purchasing-options"></a>

-This feature is available for On\-Demand Instances and Reserved Instances\.
+This feature is available for On\-Demand Instances, including those that have a Reserved Instance billing discount applied to them\.
 It is not available for Spot Instances\.
 For information about hibernating a Spot Instance, see [Hibernate interrupted Spot Instances](hibernate-spot-instances.md)\.